Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras: Introduction and Preliminaries

 If we want to talk about ordered rings, we can extend the language by the relation symbol $\leq$.
 An obvious $(\mathcal{F},\leq)$-structure is $\R$ with the usual interpretations.
 Note that for real closed fields, the extension by $\leq$ is to some extent redundant, since nonnegative elements are squares and nonnegativity can thus be expressed in $\mathcal{F}$ alone.
 However, this uses a quantifier, and to obtain quantifier elimination one needs to include the relation symbol $\leq$.

 To denote a \textit{formula} we will use small greek letters like $\phi$ and to emphasize the free variables $x_1,\dots,x_m$ of a formula $\phi$, we sometimes write $\phi(x_1,\dots,x_m)$.
 Given such a formula and a structure $A$, $\phi$ defines the subset of $A^m$ of all $m$-tuples that satisfy the formula, and we write $\phi(A)$ for this subset.
-Such sets are called \emph{definable}.
+Such sets are called \emph{definable} (some other also specify this as $\emptyset$-definable).

 We say an $\mathcal{L}$-structure $A$ admits \emph{quantifier elimination} if every definable set is also definable without quantifiers.
 More precisely, for every $\mathcal{L}$-formula $\phi(x_1,\dots,x_m)$ there exists a quantifier-free $\mathcal{L}$-formula $\psi(x_1,\dots,x_m)$ with